 - Access point/Extender (D) — expansion of the Wi-Fi area with Ethernet connection.

 In the latest Keenetic models, only one additional mode is available on the 'Change operating mode' page.
 But once again, please note that Extender Mode combines all the additional modes — Repeater, Access Point, Adapter.
-In this mode, you can connect Keenetic to the Main Router both via Wi-Fi network and Ethernet cable.
+You can connect Keenetic to the Main Router via a Wi-Fi network and Ethernet cable in this mode.

 To change the mode on the 'Change operating mode' page, select the required mode and click 'Save'.